 - Having a specific form of a gene known as APOE-e4, also linked to Alzheimer's disease — though having the gene doesn't guarantee that you'll experience cognitive decline

 Other medical conditions and lifestyle factors have been linked to an increased risk of cognitive change, including:

 - Infrequent participation in mentally or socially stimulating activities

 People with MCI have a significantly increased risk — but not a certainty — of developing dementia.
-Overall, about 1 to 2 percent of older adults develop dementia every year.
-Among older adults with MCI, studies suggest that around 10 to 15 percent develop dementia every year.
+Overall, about 1 to 3 percent of older adults develop dementia every year.
+Studies suggest that around 10 to 15 percent of individuals with MCI go on to develop dementia each year.